icehusky5/Boggle/README.md

 ## What is Boggle?

 Boggle is a game, where you locate words from the gameboard consisting of 16 dice in a 4x4 pattern within a given time limit.
 The words found are checked for their validity, and they provide points to the player's score.

+## Notes

+This project currently only supports Boggle with finnish rules, dice set and language.